audacity/audacity-from-svn-5GB/sf-cvs/trunk/audacity-src/README.txt

     sound card your default when using Audacity, but please let us know if this affects you so that we can track down and solve the problem.

+  * Linux only: Audacity now supports interfacing with Jack, however this has not been tested, and is known to have a number of issues with both reliability and useability.
+Patches to improve both will be welcomed.

+  * Linux only: If the Audacity project rate is set to a sample rate that your sound card does not support, then Audacity will try to choose a supported sample rate and use that for recording and playback, resampling on the fly.
+This does not always work correctly, however.

     Also note that the Windows installer will not replace 1.2.x installations, but will install alongside them.